 Farm Seasonal Worker Housing.
-Buildings or mobile homes on a farm operation provided to house seasonal farmworkers, with or without stipulated agreement as to the duration of their stay, who are supplied with utility services necessary for their habitation of such lot, and meeting the regulations in 10 CRR-NY, Part 15 of the New York State Sanitary Code for seasonal farmworker housing.
+Buildings or mobile homes on a farm operation provided to house seasonal farmworkers, with or without stipulated agreement as to the duration of their stay, who are supplied with utility services necessary for their habitation of such letpropertyand, and meeting the regulations in 10 CRR-NY, Part 15 of the New York State Sanitary Code for seasonal farmworker housing.

 Farm Stand.
-Any building or portion of a building larger than 80 square feet on a farm operation used for the retail sale of agricultural products grown on the farm operation, as well as the sale of processed agricultural products, agriculture-related products and incidental accessory items, and may also include space where the public can consume such products
+Any building or portion of a building larger than 80 square feet on a farm operation used for the retail sale of agricultural products grown on the farm operation, as well as the sale of processed agricultural products, agriculture-related products and incidental accessory items, and such as decorations, clothing and souvenir items that promote the farmand may also include space where the public can consume such products.

 Farm Tasting Room.
-Any building or portion of a building, located on a farm operation, used for the retail sale of wine, beer, cider or spirits, including on-site consumption for the purpose of sampling the product created from produce grown by the farm operation.
+Any building or portion of a building, or outdoor space, located on a farm operation, used for the retail sale of wine, beer, cider or spirits, including on-site consumption for the purpose of sampling the product created from produce grown by the farm operation.